Public Access qualified

 - Sports Law

-Jonathan has a specialist regulatory practice and is regularly instructed by individuals (and on their behalf by trade unions, professional associations and law firms), organisations, regulators, charities and campaigning organisations, schools, and local and central government.
+Jonathan is ranked in Band 2 for Professional Discipline in The Regions in Chambers UK Bar 2021, and as a Rising Star for Professional Discipline in The Legal 500 2021.
+He is regularly instructed by individuals (and on their behalf by trade unions, professional associations and law firms), organisations, regulators, charities and campaigning organisations, schools, and local and central government.
 His interests span the fields of regulatory law, education law, sports law and professional discipline, but he has particular expertise in the education, healthcare, legal, animal welfare/veterinary and sports sectors, and a strong track record of success in defending, advising and supporting professionals accused of serious misconduct.
-Jonathan also sits part-time in a quasi-judicial role as independent panel chairman for the National Counselling Society and National Hypnotherapy Society, and as the statutory Independent Person for Bournemouth, Christchurch and Poole Council and Salford City Council.
+Jonathan also sits part-time in a quasi-judicial role as independent panel chairman for the National Counselling Society and National Hypnotherapy Society, as a member of the Safeguarding Case Management Group for Canoe Wales, and as the statutory Independent Person for Bournemouth, Christchurch and Poole Council and Salford City Council.

 As a trainee barrister Jonathan assisted Andrew Faux with a wide range of professional regulatory proceedings brought by the National College of Teaching and Leadership (including the long-running proceedings relating to the so-called “Trojan Horse” affair in Birmingham schools) and the General Osteopathic Council, and with statutory appeals to the High Court (on one occasion settling a skeleton argument which persuaded the court for the first time ever to make an order limiting the (ultimately successful) appellant’s costs).
 He also assisted his supervisor Tim Boswell (now District Judge Boswell) with a number of regulatory and licensing matters in the criminal courts.